mohamadi7613/mycheat/tools/ansible.md

 + Handlers are queued during task execution.
 Executed at the end of the play if notified by one or more tasks.

 ### strategy

-1. `strategy` defines `execution flow control` and how tasks are executed across hosts during a play.
++  `strategy` defines `execution flow control` and how tasks are executed across hosts during a play.
++
++  we have 4 types of strategies: 1. linear 2. free 3. host_pinned 4. debug
-2. `linear` (default): Runs each task on all hosts (controlled by `forks`) before moving to the next task.
+    1. `linear` (default): Runs each task on all hosts (controlled by `forks`) before moving to the next task.
-3. `free`: Each host runs independently; does not wait for others
+    2. `free`: Each host runs independently; does not wait for others
-4. `host pinned` or `serial`: Similar to free, but forces Ansible to complete a task on serial hosts before moving on to the next
+    3. `host pinned` or `serial`: Similar to free, but forces Ansible to complete a task on serial hosts before moving on to the next
-5. `serial: 1` means wait to finish all tasks for every sinle host and then go for next one.
+    4. `serial: 1` means wait to finish all tasks for every sinle host and then go for next one.
-6. `debug`: Interactive debugging (asks for user input on failures).
+    5. `debug`: Interactive debugging (asks for user input on failures).

-7. `ansible forks`: a number in `ansible.cfg` file which defines the maximum parallel host connections (default is 5)
++ `ansible forks`: a number in `ansible.cfg` file which defines the maximum parallel host connections (default is 5)
-8. If you have 10 forks and 20 hosts, Ansible will execute tasks on 10 hosts at a time until all hosts have been processed.
++ If you have 10 forks and 20 hosts, Ansible will execute tasks on 10 hosts at a time until all hosts have been processed.
-9. forks is about parallelism, while host_pinned is about prioritizing completion on individual hosts.
++ forks is about parallelism, while host_pinned is about prioritizing completion on individual hosts.

 ```yaml